huangyan0717/huangyan.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student at the College of Control Science and Engineering, Zhejiang University, supervised by Prof. Jinming Xu.
-My current research interests include distributed/federated optimization, large-scale machine learning, and privacy computing.
+My current research interests include distributed/federated optimization, large-scale machine learning, and differentially private computing.

 Education
 ======